-Pack a picnic for the whole family or paddle around in kayaks at Henry Hudson Waterfront Park.
-Walk along Warren Street and stop in at art galleries like Caldwell Gallery Hudson, September, and Carrie Haddad Gallery.
-Peruse the Hudson Farmers Market to pick up fresh produce and bread, listen to live music, or purchase handcrafted goods.
-Sip on a craft beer like Surf Wax IPA or cider like Brooklyn Cider House while browsing for a new book at The Spotty Dog Books & Ale.
-Get Elotes de Mercado, Baja Fish Tacos, and Flan for dessert at Mexican Radio.
-Visit brunch spot Grazin’ for farm-to-table dishes like Challah French Toast and Breakfast Burger.
-Or give your taste buds an adventure at Baba Louie’s, where they serve pizza with unique toppings like sweet potato, figs, smoked gouda, guacamole, and more!
+Pack a picnic for the whole family or go kayaking at Henry Hudson Waterfront Park.
+Walk along Warren Street and stop in at art galleries like Caldwell Gallery Hudson, September Gallery, and Carrie Haddad Gallery.
+Peruse the Hudson Farmers Market to pick up fresh produce or purchase handcrafted goods while listening to live music.
+Sip on a craft beer like Ball Lightning Pilsner or Liquid Sorcery IPA while browsing for a new book at The Spotty Dog Books & Ale.
+Visit Ca’Mea for Italian favorites like Penne Pesto, Spaghetti Cabonara, Pollo Parmigiana, and Tiramisu for dessert.
+Head to popular brunch spot Grazin’ Diner for farm-to-table dishes like Challah French Toast and Breakfast Burger.
+Or take your taste buds on an adventure at Baba Louie’s, where they serve pizza with unique toppings like sweet potato, figs, smoked gouda, guacamole, and more!

 - Population: 2,639